svileng/announcements/README.md

 It was influenced by the gem `paul_revere` by thoughtbot, but unlike `paul_revere`, `announcements` doesn't use partials (instead, there is a single helper method which you can customise) and is a bit more flexible (you have an additional 'type' attribute by default).

+## Update:

+Now by default `announcements` displays alerts in the `twitter-bootstrap` [style]("http://twitter.github.com/bootstrap/components.html#alerts").

+Be sure to use one of the twitter-bootstrap gems.

 ## Quick start

 1. Requirements: rails >= 3.1.0 and jquery-rails